 Front-end Limits

-To configure the limits that are visible to applicants, go to Narmi Command under Configurations > Institution settings and update the following settings:
+To configure the funding limits that are visible to applicants, refer to Maximum Funding Limits.

 Visit Funding Customization for additional funding-related features that your institution can configure.